laboon/ebook/text/29_test_plan_walkthrough.md

 Cat is overweight
 ```

 As the test cases are developed, take note of the trade-offs that are made, and how decisions about which test cases to include are made.
-Also note how we use the ideas which we explored in earlier chapters - especially in equivalence class partitioning and thinking of failure cases - are used to make a well-rounded test plan.
+Also note how we use the ideas which we explored in earlier chapters - especially in equivalence class partitioning and thinking of failure cases - to make a well-rounded test plan.

 ## Examining The Requirements